Jack Hilton (writer): Early life

 Hilton was born in Oldham but lived most of his life in and around Rochdale.
 Although his mother had many children, only four lived to adulthood.
 Hilton began working at an early age: at nine he worked before and after school as a "barber's lather boy and later as a grocer's errand boy."
 At twelve, he worked half time at a cotton mill as a "doffer" – a term used for young boys who replenished the spindles used by the older cotton spinners.
-He left school at fourteen and worked various jobs until joining the army at sixteen.
+He left school at fourteen and worked at various jobs until joining the army at sixteen.
 During the war he was injured in France, at which point he returned to Rochdale and became a plasterer.
 He remained a plasterer for the rest of his life and was an active member of the plasterers' union, which he joined in 1924.
 In June 1922, he married Mary Jane Parrott, a cotton mill worker.
-Mary would continue to work in local cotton mills for the duration of their marriage.
+Mary continued to work in local cotton mills for the duration of their marriage.